MellyFinnese/AI-BOM-Inspector/README.md

     E --> F["CI gates<br/>(fail-on-score, diff)"]
 ```

-The scanner keeps everything local: it ingests manifests/SBOMs, layers in optional OSV/Hugging Face lookups, and emits reports that CI can enforce.
-Network enrichment (OSV, Hugging Face, Shadow-UEFI-Intel metadata) only occurs when you deliberately pass `--online`.
+The scanner defaults to local-only analysis: it ingests manifests/SBOMs, can layer in optional OSV/Hugging Face lookups, and emits reports that CI can enforce.
+Network enrichment (OSV, Hugging Face, Shadow-UEFI-Intel metadata) only occurs when you deliberately pass `--online` and enable the relevant feature flag.

 ## What it does
 - Parse dependency manifests across Python (`requirements.txt`, `pyproject.toml`), JavaScript (`package.json` / `package-lock.json`), Go (`go.mod`), and Java (`pom.xml`)